|

 2 in 1951 and 1952 respectively on 10 inch LP's.

-of people to commemorate the cooperation and the importance of the
+was offered to a select group of people to commemorate the cooperation

-great Rumanian artist, and not only for Gabor.
-The label reads: "LIMITED
+and the importance of the great Romanian artist, and not only for

-EDITION" and "Hand Processed from Original Masters Limited
+Processed from Original Masters Limited to 100 Copies only".

-to 100 Copies only".
-At the same times - in 1956 that was - Remington
+At the same time - in 1956 that was - Remington R-199-207 was released,

-R-199-207 was released, containing the two Rhapsodies, also on one
+containing the two Rhapsodies, also on one side of a 12 inch disc.

-side of a 12 inch disc.
-(They were coupled with Heitor-Villa Lobos
+(They were coupled with Heitor-Villa Lobos conducting the RIAS Symphony

-conducting the RIAS Symphony Orchestra in a recording of his Choros
+Orchestra in a recording of his Choros No. 6.)
+On the page about Georges

-of Romanian Rhapsody No. 1, conducted by the composer, taken from
+by the composer, taken from R-199-207.

 |